bboykarlito/metar/README.md

 # Metar

 ## TODO
-* Add parsing tokens that represent good weather conditions (like *CAVOK*)
 * Document the code.
-Include domain knowledge about METAR.
-* Refactor function naming.
+* Reorganize funtions and spilt to several modules.
 * Add support for different METAR types (only US type is currently supported).
+* Add flight category determination (like *VFR*).
+* Write documentation in the README file.
 * Add unit tests.
-* Add flight category determination (like *VFR*).
-* Split code into several modules?
-* Write description in the README file.
 * **Add parsing other tokens**

 ## Installation